reubence/Heroku-Script-Deployment-Template/readme.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great heroku templates available on GitHub, however, I didn't find one that really helps me host and run python scripts quickly on heroku so I created this enhanced one.
+There are many great heroku templates available on GitHub, however, I didn't find one that helped me host and run python scripts quickly on heroku so I created this enhanced one.
 I want to create a heroku-python-script deployment template so amazing that it'll be the last one you ever need.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others